MicroTransponder

 Series D in 2003

 Bacchus Vascular, Inc. is a medical device company based in Santa Clara, California, specializing in the treatment of occlusive vascular disease.
-Founded in 1999, it develops innovative solutions for interventional radiologists and vascular surgeons in the United States.
-The company's flagship product, the TRELLIS-8 Peripheral Infusion System, is an isolated thrombolysis catheter designed to facilitate the targeted delivery of clot-dissolving drugs for the treatment of deep vein thrombosis and arterial occlusions.
-Additionally, Bacchus Vascular focuses on procedures for the percutaneous removal of blood clots from dialysis and peripheral grafts, as well as native arteries and veins, enhancing patient care in the field of vascular interventions.
+Founded in 1999, the company develops innovative therapeutic solutions for interventional radiologists and vascular surgeons in the United States.
+One of its key products is the TRELLIS-8 Peripheral Infusion System, which features an isolated thrombolysis catheter designed for the targeted delivery of clot-dissolving drugs to treat conditions such as deep vein thrombosis and arterial occlusions.
+Additionally, Bacchus Vascular is involved in procedures for the percutaneous removal of blood clots from both dialysis and peripheral grafts, as well as native arteries and veins, further addressing the needs of patients with vascular complications.

 Velocimed